Chappy59711/All-in-My-Head/README.md

 Sweeper

+Performs either a ping sweep and/or DNS resolution across an IP space.

 Interrogation

+Disc_IP

+Must be run under an administrative account.
+Performs a simple port scan with some telnet based interrogation of certain ports.
+Also performs DNS resolution and IP location information from IPINFO.io.

 Windows Firewall Analyzer - PowerShell
 Windows Firewall Monitor - C
 Windows Firewall Monitor - Python

 Generic Security Strategy

+Example of a Security Strategy document

 Generic Vulnerability Assessment Report

+Example of a Vulnerability Assessment document

 WinFWMon.exe

+C version of the Windows Firewall Monitor.